ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 **However, in the NBitcoin, we often use an object which is created by "new Key()" as a private key.**

-When you instantiate a Key class by invoking a Key constructor, under the hood, you also invoke RNGCryptoServiceProvider which is a .NET wrapper around the Windows Cryto API.
+When you instantiate a key object, under the hood, in the case of the .NET, you should invoke RNGCryptoServiceProvider to generate a random key data composed of the byte array and store it into a key object, which is a .NET wrapper around the Windows Cryto API.
+However, in the .NET, particular RNGCryptoServiceProvider is not mandatory, you can choose different generators you want to use.
+And also, since the RNGCryptoServiceProvider wouldn't work on the non-Windows platform, you should choose appropriate generators on each platform.

 For more details, reference a "Is it random enough?" chapter of "Key generation and encryption" part and the [NBitcoin repository](https://github.com/MetacoSA/NBitcoin) by examining a Key.cs, a BitcoinSecret.cs, and a Base58Data.cs etc files.